-In the course of providing the Application Services to Customer pursuant to the Agreement, RevenueCat may process personal data on behalf of Customer.
-RevnenueCat agrees to comply with the following provisions with respect to any personal data submitted by or for Customer to the Application Services or collected and processed by or for Customer through the Application Services.
+In the course of providing the Application Services to Customer pursuant to the Agreement, RevenueCat may process Customer Personal Data.
+“Customer Personal Data” means any data which is defined as ‘personal data’ or ‘personal information’ under applicable Data Protection Legislation processed by RevenueCat pursuant to the Agreement.
+RevenueCat agrees to comply with the following provisions with respect to Customer Personal Data.
 Any capitalized but undefined terms herein shall have the meaning set forth in the Agreement.

 Data Processing Terms

 The parties agree that Customer is the data controller and that RevenueCat is its data processor in relation to Customer Personal Data.
 Customer shall comply at all times with Data Protection Legislation in respect of all Personal Data it provides to RevenueCat pursuant to the Agreement.
 The subject matter of the data processing covered by this DPA is the Application Services ordered by Customer either through RevenueCat’s website or through an order and provided by RevenueCat to Customer via www.revenuecat.com, or as additionally described in the Agreement or the DPA.
 The processing will be carried out for the term of the Agreement or until the term of Customer’s ordering of the Application Services ceases.
 Further details of the data processing are set out in Annexes 1A, 1B, 1C, 2, and 3 hereto.